shenlin192/Angular/angular-tour-of-heroes/README.md

 # Angular Tour of Heroes
-This best way to learn is to reorganise it and then teach it.
+This best way to learn something is to reorganise it and then teach it.

 ##This experiment gives an overview of AngularJs 2.